Gabriel-PereiraL/Gabriel-PereiraL/README.md

 ## 🚀 About Me

-I build systems designed for real-world usage, focusing on practical and maintainable solutions.
+I build systems for real-world usage, focusing on practical and maintainable solutions.

-Currently working in IT and operations at Museu da Imaginação, where I develop and maintain internal systems used in daily operations, including a visitor control system and interactive applications for exhibitions.
+Currently working in IT and operations at Museu da Imaginação, developing and maintaining internal systems used in daily operations.

-I have experience with Python, REST APIs, and relational databases, and I’m currently expanding my skills into the Node.js and TypeScript ecosystem.
+Experience with Python, REST APIs, and relational databases.
+Currently expanding into Node.js and TypeScript.

 ---